arcamens/arcamens/site_app/static/site_app/help/index.md

 Match against the post tags.

 ~~~
-tag:snippet + tag:django
+tag:comment + tag:django
 ~~~

-Find all posts that are tagged with snippet and django.
+Find all posts that are tagged with comment and django.

 **Created**